 So there's Tropical Storm "Gorio" now.
-My husband sent me a message and told me about the end of the world for them in Central Luzon.
-Haha.
-That soldier can be so exaggerated.
+My husband R sent me a message and told me about the end of the world for them in Central Luzon, haha.
+That guy can be so exaggerated.
 No. Actually, he's telling the truth.
-I was there when May rain showers started and it was just a rain shower, not an oh-it's-raining-cats-and-dogs kind of rain; but the big drops of water and the wind's mad attack annoyed me to bits.
+I was there when May rain showers started and it was just a rain shower, not an oh-it's-raining-cats-and-dogs kind of rain but the big drops of water and the wind's mad attack annoyed me to bits.
 I'm not a rain-lover.
 There's nothing to do when it rains.
 You stay at home, watch TV all day and snuggle in bed.
 I can do that even if it's not raining, you know!
 But you can't do most of what you can actually do during summer when it rains.
 Technically, you can but you'll freeze to death.

 A month just passed and I already miss summer.
 The soldier, the little firework and I had been to four swimming escapades this past summer vacation.
 One of those was in Bagac, Bataan.